linden-project/linny.vim/linny_help_source.md

-# document database powered by front matter and markdown
+# A document database powered by front matter and markdown

        “Everything is connected.”
                                                      - Dirk Gently by Douglas Adams